 The Studebaker Automatic Drive came in production in the mid-1950s and a modern and unique overhead-valve V-8 was brought in the market in 1951 for the Commander, the first from an independent automaker.

 Studebaker Corp. celebrated its 100th anniversary in 1952.
-In 1953 they introduced the low-slung Loewy coupes, cars which are now considered ones with the most beautiful designs in the world.
+Subsequently, in 1953 they introduced the low-slung Loewy coupes; cars that are now considered ones with the most beautiful designs in the world.

 11) The formation of the Studebaker-Packard Corporation.

-In 1950, Studebaker had increasing financial troubles and there was a cutthroat competition by The Big Three which were General Motors, Ford and Chrysler.
-By 1954, it was rapidly losing money and negotiated a strategic merger with Packard Motor Company.
+In 1950, Studebaker had increasing financial troubles and there was cutthroat competition by The Big Three which were General Motors, Ford and Chrysler.
+By 1954, it rapidly lost money and thus negotiated a strategic merger with Packard Motor Company.
 Packard was a small car manufacturing company.
 However, the company did not turn a profit in spite of the merger.
-In 1958, Packards were discontinued.
+Packards discontinued in 1958.